Machu Picchu Ticket 153 articles

 The trip to Machu Picchu for the second time

-The Machu Picchu with Mountain (Route 1A) ticket includes Circuit 1 of the tour to the Inca citadel.
+The Machu Picchu with Mountain (Route 1A) ticket includes Circuit 1 of the tour of the Inca citadel.
 This tour includes a visit to the Guardian’s House, where tourists can take the famous postcard photo of Machu Picchu.

 The Machu Picchu with Mountain ticket has the following prices and discounts:

-Machu Picchu with Mountain Ticket (Route 1A)
+Ticket Machu Picchu with Mountain (Route 1A)

 Entrance to Machu PicchuForeignersPeru, Colombia, Ecuador or Bolivia